 The second competition, the DEVELOP Competition, focused exclusively on the theme of hurricane monitoring.
 The challenge theme may vary in future iterations of the prize.

 The purpose of this prize is to:

 Enable collection of valuable new data.
-Proposed innovations should increase the spatial coverage, temporal resolution, and/or types of ocean and atmospheric variables that can be observed, collected, processed, and transmitted leading to improved understanding, monitoring, and management of the ocean.
+Proposed innovations should increase the coverage, resolution, and/or types of ocean and atmospheric variables that can be observed, collected, processed, and transmitted, leading to improved understanding, monitoring, and management of the ocean.

 Generate sufficient power from co-located marine resources.
-Solutions must be able to generate sufficient power to meet the energy needs of end users from the ocean observing community and prove the viability of marine energy to power ocean observation systems.
+Submissions must be able to generate enough power to meet the energy needs of the ocean observing community and prove the viability of marine energy to power ocean observing activities.

 Accelerate commercialization of marine energy systems.
-Traditional development timelines of marine energy devices for the electrical grid can take many years to design, build, and test.
-By working at smaller scales and addressing ocean observing system energy needs, marine energy may find a faster path to commercialization.
+Traditionally, marine energy devices developed for the electrical grid can take many years to design, build, and test.
+The prize aims to accelerate marine energy commercialization by working at smaller scales and zeroing in on the specific energy needs of ocean observing systems.

-Grow a diverse community of innovators.
-This prize will help bring new innovators into the marine energy and ocean observing space.
-It will also help form new partnerships and collaborations between industry, academia, and government to create innovative ocean observing technologies powered by marine energy.
+Forge a diverse community of innovators.
+This prize will welcome new innovators into the marine energy and ocean observing space.
+It will also help form new partnerships and collaborations among industry, academia, and government to create innovative ocean observing technologies powered by marine energy.

 Please be advised that the Ocean Observing Prize Official BUILD Rules Document has been updated to provide more clarity around the DPPMs, extend the deadline to request a second DPPM, and remove the field-of-view constraints for the DPPM.
 Additionally, we've updated the DPPM Consultations resource to also reflect these slight modifications to the rules and include questions from the second round of DPPM Consultations.